armory/docs/content/en/docs/armory-agent/agent-mtls.md

 ### Modify deployment configuration

-Modify the Agent's deployment configuration to mount the certs.
+Modify the Agent's deployment configuration to mount the certs. @TODO what file is this in?

 If you have a custom CA, you need to mount the cert into the known trusted cert location:  `/etc/ssl/cert.pem`.
 Golang apps in Alpine use `/etc/ssl/cert.pem` as the source of a trusted CA.